Produce Lists & Recipes

 Hearty meals featuring lean proteins paired with seasonal produce and pantry staples.

-• Southwestern Tuna Salad:
+• Black Bean Tuna Salad:

-• Chicken Stir Fry:
+• Microwave Chicken Enchiladas:

 🥕 Meat-Free Recipes